ZoneMinder/zmeventnotification/hook/README.md

 ```bash
 sudo pip install -r  requirements.txt
 ```
+Note: if you want to add "face recognition" you also need to do `sudo pip install face_recognition`.
+Takes a while.

 * You now need to download configuration and weight files that are required by the machine learning magic.
 Note that you don't have to put them in `/var/lib/zmeventnotification` -> use whatever you want (and change variables in `detect_wrapper.sh` script if you do)